Information for participants

 QDAC staff will support you while you complete your order.

 What happens if I break my Treatment Order?

 The Drug and Alcohol Court understands things may be very difficult for you.
-The magistrate will work with you to understand why you broke the order.
+The magistrate will work with you and the team to understand why you broke the order.

-The court may then ask you to do extra things such as come to court more regularly or do some community service—or you might have to go to jail for short periods.
+The court may then ask you to do extra things to improve your participation such as attending more sessions with Corrective Services, attend court more regularly or do some community service—or you might have to go to jail for short periods for repeated non-compliance.